 If you’re a new Water and Sewer customer, please fill out our Utility Application Form.

-If you’re needed to stop/transfer your Water and Sewer, please fill out our Move Out Form.
+If you need to stop/transfer your Water and Sewer, please fill out our Move Out Form.

 The plant consists of several building and tanks that each serve a specific purpose.
 The end product of the plant is clean water which is sent to a creek next to the plant and eventually makes it’s way to Salt Creek.
 The solid waste from the plant becomes a black, dry material which is well suited for fertilizer on agricultural fields in the area.

 Water in Nebraska tends to have higher hardness levels, meaning it is high in minerals.
 In the Waverly area groundwater also has a lower pH, meaning the groundwater is naturally more acidic.
 This results in minute amounts of copper being removed from the pipes and added to the water.
 In order to keep the pipes from corroding and adding copper to the water, a chemical called an orthophosphate is added.
 This significantly lowers the amount of copper in the water, but as a result, the water has to be chlorinated slightly due to the potential for bacteria in the phosphate.